nathanlarsen1/ApplyfilterstoSQLqueries/README.md

 </p>

 In the screenshot, you will see the SQL query I used and the output from that query.
 The query starts by selecting all columns from the employees table.
 Then it uses the WHERE clause with an NOT operator to filter the results to output all of the employees not in the IT department.</br></br>

 <h2>Summary</h2>

 In this excerise, I demonstrated the use of SQL used by a Cybersecurity Analyst.
-Several examples displayed how SQL queries can be used to return information on user logins and user computer names.
+Several examples displayed how SQL queries can be used to return information for user logins and user computers.
+Two different tables were used in these examples.
+One was log_in_attempts and the other was employees.
+Four different operators were used to filter out the necessary information for each task.
+These operators were AND, OR, NOT and LIKE.
+The percent sign wildcard was also utilized to filter data.